collocations.org

 together

-Eggs were grouped according to colour and size.
+Eggs were grouped according to size.

 They sat grouped around the fire.